dgdi/website/content/home/teaching.md

 # Teaching
 ---
 **Office Hours:** Compile this [**form**](https://forms.gle/viXahVnkuadShUj86) to book an appointment<br>

 <br>
 **Public Finance A.Y.
 2019-2020**
  <br><small> Catholic University of the Sacred Heart  </small><br>
+Information about the course can be found in my [**page**](https://docenti.unicatt.it/ppd2/en/docenti/75372/duccio-gamannossi-deglinnocenti) on the University website <br>
 [Syllabus](/data/teaching/pf_dgdi_ucsc_2019_2020.pdf)   <br>
 [Repository of Notebooks](https://github.com/dgdi/public_finance_2019_2020) <br>